sebastiengrd/assisted_correction_project/README.md

 Also used the [MNIST dataset](http://yann.lecun.com/exdb/mnist/)

 ### Artificial intelligence used
- - SVC model for detecting the red color color (trained with a dataset of 200 images that I made myself)
+ - SVC model to detect red color (trained with a dataset of 200 images that I made myself)
- - Convolutional neural network for classifying each hand-written digits (trained with the MNIST dataset)
+ - Convolutional neural network to classify hand-written digits (trained with the MNIST dataset)

 ## Results
-With a Convolutional neural network that has an accuracy of 99.67% and a SVC model that has a very good accuracy (did not test yet with a large enough test set to draw conclusion), this computer program works really well.
+With a Convolutional neural network that has an accuracy of 99.67% and a SVC model that has a very good accuracy (did not test yet with a large enough test set to draw a definitive conclusion), this computer program works really well.
 The computer vision part is also very robust against different light environments.

 ### Acknowledgments